elixir-lang/elixir/lib/elixir/pages/Compatibility and Deprecations.md

 In order to continue evolving the language without introducing breaking changes, Elixir will rely on deprecations to demote certain practices and promote new ones.
 Our deprecation policy is outlined in the ["Deprecations" section](#deprecations).

-The only exception to the rules above are experimental features, which will be explicitly marked as such, and do not provide any compatibility guarantee until they are stabilized.
+The only exception to the compatibility guarantees above are experimental features, which will be explicitly marked as such, and do not provide any compatibility guarantee until they are stabilized.

 ## Compatibility between Elixir and Erlang/OTP